-- i. enjoining Defendants, their officers, employees, agents, attorneys, and all others acting in concert with them, from: - a. engaging in any of the activities listed in Part A above, which the Court declares unconstitutional; - b. enforcing the Article III of the CBA or any subsequent, substantially similar provision between PSSU and Lehigh County Board of Commissioners which requires Mr. Molina to remain a member of PSSU for a particular length of time. - ii. requiring Defendants, their officers, employees, agents, attorneys, and all others acting in concert with them, to: - a. expunge the Article III of the CBA; - b. honor Mr. Molina's resignation from union membership; and - c. refund to Mr. Molina all union dues deducted from his wages from at least January 10, 2018, plus interest thereon.
+i. enjoining Defendants, their officers, employees, agents, attorneys, and all others acting in concert with them, from:

+a. engaging in any of the activities listed in Part "a." above,which the Court declares unconstitutional;

+b. enforcing the Article III of the CBA or any subsequent, substantially similar provision between PSSU and Lehigh County that requires Mr. Molina to remain a member of PSSU for a particular length of time.

+ii. requiring Defendants, their officers, employees, agents, attorneys, and all others acting in concert with them, to:

+- a. expunge the Article III of the CBA; - b. honor Mr. Molina's resignation from union membership; and - c. refund to Mr. Molina all funds unconstitutionally deducted from his wages from at least January 7, 2017, or as far back as the statute of limitations will allow, plus interest thereon. - c.
-- c.
 Monetary: A judgment awarding Mr. Molina nominal and compensatory damages for the injuries sustained as a result of Defendants' unlawful interference with and deprivation of his constitutional and civil rights including, but not limited to, the amount of dues deducted from his wages without Mr. Molina's affirmative consent and waiver of his First Amendment rights, plus interest thereon, and such amounts as principles of justice and compensation warrant. - d.
-Attorneys' Fees and Costs: A judgment awarding Mr. Molina costs, including reasonable attorneys' fees under 42 U.S.C. § 1988; and - e.
+Attorneys' Fees and Costs: A judgment awarding Mr. Molina costs, including reasonable attorneys' fees under 42 U.S.C. § 1988. - e.
 Other: Such other and further relief as the Court may deem just and proper.